-Amazfit offers impressive specs at budget prices; Garmin commands premium prices for premium features.
+Amazfit offers good specs at budget prices; Garmin commands premium prices for premium features.
 Both track HRV, but with very different depth and accuracy.

 Comparison Overview